szczurek-lab/ClonalGE/README.md

 The directory `configs` contains json files describing 3 different setups used to generate the simulations.
 The directory `prostate_data_configs` contains files necessary for running models on the real data (prostate cancer dataset [2])

-[1] Shafighi, Shadi Darvish, et al. "Tumoroscope: a probabilistic model for mapping cancer clones in tumor tissues"
+[1] Shafighi, Shadi, et al. "Integrative spatial and genomic analysis of tumor heterogeneity with Tumoroscope."
+Nature Communications 15.1 (2024): 9343.
 [2] Berglund, Emelie, et al. "Spatial maps of prostate cancer transcriptomes reveal an unexplored landscape of heterogeneity." *Nature communications* 9.1 (2018): 1-13.